Incorporate a property business in the UK

-If you incorporate a private company for your BTL company, you will be required to appoint at least one director.
+If you incorporate a private company for your BTL business, you must appoint at least one director.
 You will also need to provide the director’s addresses as part of your application.
 You also need to identify all persons that will be Persons with Significant Control (PSC) of your BTL company and disclose these as part of your application.

 - Memorandum and Articles of Association

 When you incorporate your BTL company, you will need to make your intention to set up a company clear via a Memorandum.
 You will also need to create a rulebook for your company that determines how decisions are made.
 This rule book is called the Articles of Association.
 There are Model Articles of Association that you can adopt in their entirety.